 She grew up in Alabama, performing in theatre and received a BFA in acting from Webster University’s Conservatory in St. Louis.

-As an actress, she has performed all over the US, including in THE LONG RED ROAD at the Goodman Theatre directed by Philip Seymour Hoffman and more recently in FINISH LINE: A Documentary Play about the 2013 Boston Marathon at the Shubert Theatre.
+As an actress, she has performed all over the US, including in THE LONG RED ROAD at the Goodman Theatre in Chicago directed by Philip Seymour Hoffman and FINISH LINE: A Documentary Play about the 2013 Boston Marathon at the Shubert Theatre Boston.

-Sullivan starred in the 2018 Pulitzer Prize winning play, COST OF LIVING at Manhattan Theatre Club, after the World Premiere of the same show at the Williamstown Theatre Festival.
+Sullivan originated the role of Ani in the 2018 Pulitzer Prize winning play, COST OF LIVING.
+She has starred in 5 productions from New York to Los Angeles to London and all the way to Broadway.
 Her portrayal of Ani has gained her the following recognition: Champion of Change Award from the Office of the Mayor of New York City, Berkshire Theatre Critic's Choice Best Female Performance(2016), Theatre World Award(2018), Ovation Award Best Ensemble(2020) and Nominations: Berkshire Theatre Award(2016), Lucille Lortel Award (2018), Drama League Award(2018), Outer Critic's Circle Award(2018), Ovation Award Best Leading Actress(2020).

 She has appeared in numerous television shows and films including the award winning documentary, WALK ON.
 Katy has been seen on NBC’s MY NAME IS EARL, ABC’s LAST MAN STANDING and STATION 19, FX’s comedy LEGIT and CBS’ NCIS: NEW ORLEANS and plays Esther in DEXTER NEW BLOOD on Showtime.

 She co-created SulliFlinn Productions with fellow Webster Graduate, Becca Flinn.
 They produce online comedy content, short films and are developing a comedy, LEGS, based on their life experiences.
 They were 2015 Fellows at the Producer’s Guild of America in their Power of Diversity program.